 Can Criminal Charges Be Dropped at an Arraignment Hearing?

 It is not common practice for the charges to be dismissed at an arraignment hearing.
-In general, a judge does not have the power to dismiss criminal charges at an arraignment.
+In general, a judge does not have the power to dismiss criminal charges at the time of arraignment.

-A prosecutor may dismiss charges at an arraignment.
-However, the prosecutor must have a valid reason, such as the discovery that a defendant was wrongly charged.
-Charges may be dismissed if the prosecutor and defense attorney agree on an early plea bargain at the arraignment.
+However, a prosecutor may dismiss charges at an arraignment if they have a valid reason, such as the discovery that a defendant was wrongly charged.
+More commonly, charges may be dismissed if the prosecutor and defense attorney agree on an early plea bargain at the arraignment.

 Can Your Charges Be Modified Once the Arraignment Is Over?